Bela Hubbard

-Bela Hubbard (April 23, 1814 – June 13, 1896) was a 19th-century naturalist, geologist, writer, historian, surveyor, explorer, lawyer, real estate dealer, lumberman and civic leader of early Detroit, Michigan.
+Bela Hubbard (April 23, 1814 – June 13, 1896) was a 19th-century naturalist, geologist, writer, historian, surveyor, explorer, lawyer, real estate dealer, lumberman and civic leader of early Detroit, Michigan, United States.
 Hubbard is noted as one of the pioneer geologists of Michigan starting with expeditions undertaken, while in his twenties, with Michigan's geologist Douglass Houghton.
 These early expeditions explored the salt springs of Michigan's Grand and Saginaw river valleys.
 Later, Hubbard surveyed many of the regions around Lake Superior, Lake Michigan and Lake Huron.

 Biography

 Bela Hubbard, second son of Phebe and Thomas Hill Hubbard was born in Hamilton, New York.
-He graduated at Hamilton College in 1834, and in the spring of 1835 moved to Detroit, Michigan, to help manage the family's farm and land agency.
+He graduated from Hamilton College in 1834, and in the spring of 1835 moved to Detroit, Michigan, to help manage the family's farm and land agency.

 Hubbard was quick-deeded ownership of the two-hundred-and-fifty acre Knaggs farm at Springwells on the river southwest of Detroit.
 It had been purchased by his father the year before.
 For several years both Bela and Henry Hubbard, an older sibling who had arrived in Detroit the year previous, stayed in the old Knagg's farmhouse.
 Bela Hubbard used his farm not solely as a means of production but to apply scientific principles towards the advancement of agriculture.

 In 1837, after the Michigan Legislature established a geological survey to conduct a study of the state's natural resources, the state geologist, Douglass Houghton, appointed Hubbard his assistant.
 Hubbard served the Geological Survey from 1837 to 1841.
 Major field work undertaken by Hubbard for the survey included a coast survey of the Lake Huron and Michigan shores of the Lower Peninsula, done with Houghton in 1838; surveys of Wayne and Monroe counties, also in 1838; and a survey of the Lake Superior coast and the copper region of Keweenaw Point with Houghton, in 1840.
 After 1840 the work of the Geological Survey was reduced, and Hubbard left the agency.

 At the conclusion of the State Survey he studied law and was admitted to the bar in 1842.

 In 1843 Houghton proposed that the U.S. land survey of the Upper Peninsula be combined with the state geological survey of the area.
 The following summer he contracted to perform the combined surveys.
 After Houghton's death in the fall of 1845, the surveys he had contracted to do were taken over by Hubbard and others.
 Hubbard surveyed the Huron Mountains area of Marquette and Baraga Counties with William Ives in 1845 and 1846.
 He also surveyed parts of Houghton and Ontonagon Counties in those years with Sylvester Higgins.
 Also in 1846 Hubbard edited and published with William Austin Burt a report on the copper region based on Houghton's notes from his 1845 survey.

 On March 2, 1848, he married Sarah Eliza Baughman of Detroit, daughter of Rev. John A. and Sarah (Harvey) Baughman at Adrian, Michigan.
 She was 16 years old at the time.